sportdogfood/ringstatus/docs/wec_remaining_work_contract_2026-06-04.md

 - Clear resets packed quantity.
 - Mark packed sets packed to needed quantity.
 - Left equals needed minus packed.
+- Link/state rows use the set quantity.
+- Logs use debit/credit entries against that quantity.
+- Reversals write the opposite debit/credit.
+- Starting needed quantity can be adjusted later.
+- Quantity adjustments must log old value, new value, and reason.
+- Example adjustment: `20` to `10`, reason: `we do not need as much as expected`.
+- Special exception/list states must be supported, including `unresolved`, `purchase_onsite`, and `packed_max`.

 Still needed: